crystalryst1832/SC1015-Resale-Price-Analysis/README.md

 **Non-linear Regression using K-Nearest Neighbors (KNN)**

 This is something new we learnt:
-KNN
 <p align= 'center'>
    <img src="Pictures/KNN.png" width='400'>
 </p>